 We live better, richer lives than at any time in history.
 Even the great Kings of Egypt and ancient China did not have the luxuries that most of us consider commonplace today.
 We have machines and technology that makes life so easy, our ancestors would be jealous if they knew.

 Unfortunately, our modern-day lives have made us more sedentary.
 While sitting or lounging around sounds like a dream, it’s actually killing our spine, our backs, and our joints!
 Our bodies were not designed to spend long periods of time sitting down.

-In fact, according to the Mayo Clinic, an analysis of 13 studies found that those who sat for more than 8 hours a day had the same risks as someone who was obese or those of a heavy smoker!
+In fact, an analysis of 13 studies found that those who sat for more than 8 hours a day had the same risks as someone who was obese or those of a heavy smoker according to Mayo Clinic!

-With these facts in mind, is it any wonder that at least half of all working adults in America have some type of back pain?
-Back pain alone accounts for more than 264 million lost work days every year.
+With these facts in mind, is it any wonder that 80% of the world’s population have some type of back pain?
+Back pain alone accounts for more than 264 million lost workdays every year.

 While sitting is definitely not good for your back or your health in general, there are plenty of other things that send us off down the track to poor health, including:

 While you might be skimming over the above list thinking to yourself, “Yes, I know, blah blah blah.”
 You might think that you just don’t have time to be concerned with those “little things.”
 Besides, your aunt so-and-so has been carrying a heavy purse for years and she’s fine.
 How does anyone know if those things are really bad for you?
 Doesn’t everyone do them?